ampproject/amphtml/contributing/building-a-bento-video-player.md

 Methods can be defined with `useImperativeHandle` at the `component` implementation.
 We no longer forward our `ref` to the `<video>`, we use it to define the imperative handle instead.
 Downstream methods on the `<video>` element are executed explicitly through a local `videoRef`.

+> The methods and getters listed are the current requirements from `VideoWrapper`.
+Note that video players on Bento are in active development, so this list might expand in the future.

 ```js
 function FantasticPlayerInternalWithRef({sources, ...rest}, ref) {
   const videoRef = useRef(null);